parrais/cloud-devops/app-deployment/day-5/README.md

 ## User data

+Add commands to run on EC2 instance creation.

 - Launch instances > Advanced details > User data
 - Commands are run as root
 - May need to `sleep` to ensure instance is fully up before running commands